Jim Germany

-Jim Germany (born February 2, 1953), is a former star running back in the Canadian Football League.
+Jim Germany (born February 2, 1953), is a former star running back in the Canadian Football League (CFL).

 He played his college football at New Mexico State University, where he inducted into their Hall of Fame in 1994.
-Drafted by the NFL's St. Louis Cardinals in 1975, in the 2nd round, 46th overall, he never played in the NFL and came to Canada.
+He was drafted by the National Football League (NFL)'s St. Louis Cardinals in the 2nd Round of the 1975 NFL draft, 46th overall.
+He was signed by the Cardinals and then traded to the Packers at the start of the season.
+The Packers released him a week later.
+The next year he was signed and released by the Dallas Cowboys and in the spring he was signed by the Eskimos.

 His seven-year career with the Edmonton Eskimos, starting in 1977, saw him paired with Neil Lumsden and quarterbacks Warren Moon and Tom Wilkinson.
 Together they formed the backfield backbone of the Eskimos' 5 Grey Cup championship dynasty.
 Germany rushed for 1,000 yards 3 times, 1004 yards in 1977, 1324 yards in 1979, and 1019 yards in 1980, and he was an all star in 1981.
 In 1981, he tied a CFL record with 18 rushing touchdowns.

 In 2022 Germany was inducted into the Edmonton Elks Wall of Honour.